vladislach/mol-dataset/README.md

 - y: Target value (activity)
 - name: Molecule name

-The fucntions and classes can be found in the `dataset.py` file.
+All fucntions and classes can be found in the `dataset.py` file.
 The `example.ipynb` notebook shows how to use them on a toy dataset.